Primary Navigation Mobile

 Best medium van for lengthy loads and a sharp automatic

-The Renault Trafic’s major facelift, which came about in 2022 and brought in a load of extra safety kit, was much needed.
-Previously it was marked as ‘Not recommended’ by the Euro NCAP crash testers, but it was subsequently upgraded to a ‘Silver’ rating.
+The Renault Trafic last underwent a major facelift in 2022, which brought in a load of much-needed extra safety kit.
+Previously it was marked as 'Not recommended' by the Euro NCAP crash testers, but it was subsequently upgraded to a 'Silver' rating.
 There is more to recommend it too.
 Like its cousin the Nissan Primastar, the Trafic has a particularly lengthy load area (if also a rather limited payload), a choice of 2.0-litre diesel engines with up to 170hp, and a cracking six-speed DCT automatic gearbox option.

 It also shares plenty of components with Renault’s car range, and is pretty nimble to drive.
-The Renault Pro+ commercial vehicle dealer network is extensive and experienced, and you can get the Trafic on a five-year finance package with matching warranty, service plan and roadside recovery.
+The Renault Pro+ commercial vehicle dealer network is extensive and experienced, too.

 9. LEVC VN5